 Before imposing a reduction in pay, demotion, suspension or removal to a classified civil service employee, the County shall hold a predisciplinary conference with the employee to give the employee an opportunity to learn the reasons for the intended disciplinary action and to respond to the charges.
-The employee has the right to be accompanied at the predisciplinary conference will be scheduled as promptly as possible.
-The County may impose reasonable rules on the length of the predisciplinary conference, as may the employee or his representative.
+The employee has the right to be accompanied at the predisciplinary conference by a representative of his own choosing.
+The predisciplinary conference will be scheduled as promptly as possible.
+The County may impose reasonable rules on the length of the predisciplinary conference and the conduct of the participants.
+The County may taperecord the predisciplinary conference, as may the employee or his representative.
 If the County determines that the employee's continued employment prior to the conference poses a danger to persons or property or a threat of disrupting operations, the Appointing Authority may place the employee on administrative leave with pay pending the determination of the final disciplinary action.